Before you start

 Make sure that you have a large, open space

 If you want to move around while using Windows Mixed Reality you'll need to have a large, open space.
-During setup you will be asked to choose between "Seated and standing," or "All experiences" and you'll want to chose "All experiences" and set up a boundary if you want to move around.
+During setup you will be asked to choose between "Seated and standing" or "All experiences".
+Chose "All experiences" and set up a boundary if you want to move around.
+Review the immersive headset health, safety, and comfort guidelines to understand the space requirements.

 Seated and standing (no boundary)